spacetelescope/stpipe/docs/source/user_pipeline.rst

 A Pipeline parameter file follows the same format as a Step parameter file:
 :ref:`config_asdf_files`

-Here is an example pipeline parameter file for the ``Image2Pipeline``
+Here is an example pipeline parameter file for an imaginary ``CalibrationPipeline``
 class:

 .. code-block:: yaml